ryantd42/NY-Legislative-Git/2023/S3313B-2023/bill.md

  Ranking minority member of assembly banks committee ..............
 9,500 Chairman of assembly committee on cities ........................
 15,000 Ranking minority member of assembly committee on cities ..........
+9,500

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD06636-03-3
+ S. 3313--A  2

-9,500 Chairman of assembly education committee ........................
+ Chairman of assembly education committee ........................
 18,000 Ranking minority member of assembly education committee .........
 11,000 Chairman of assembly health committee ...........................
 15,000